 However, it is the CNGC's intention that only a high level of performance by the individual officer and the Company will allow an officer to realize the increased compensation opportunity.
 Consequently, when determining the fiscal 2008 payout, the CNGC will first focus on "executive targets" for each officer, which are one-half of the threshold and maximum incentive payment opportunities under the Management Incentive Plan.
-For example, if the Company meets the minimum pre-tax profit improvement performance target, the CNGC will begin its review of an incentive payment to Eduardo Castro-Wright at his threshold executive target of 75 percent of base salary and could increase the incentive payment up to the plan opportunity of 150 percent only if it believes that Mr. Castro-Wright's performance and the Company's operational performance target, the CNGC will begin its review of an incentive target of 250 percent of his base salary and could increase the inaximum executive target of 250 percent of his base salary and could increase the incentive target of 250 percent of his base salary and could increase the incentive target of 250 percent of his base salary and could increase the incentive target of 250 percent of his base salary and could increase the incentive payment performance target, the CNGC will begin its review of an incentive payment up to the maximum plan opportunity of 500 percent, but again, the increase would occur only if the CNGC believes that Mr. Castro-Wright's performance and the Company's operational performance entitle him to an increased payout.
+For example, if the Company meets the minimum pre-tax profit improvement performance target, the CNGC will begin its review of an incentive payment to Eduardo Castro-Wright at his threshold executive target of 75 percent of base salary and could increase the incentive payment up to the plan opportunity of 150 percent only if it believes that Mr. Castro-Wright's performance and the Company's operational performance entitle him to an increased payout.
+Similarly, if the Company meets or exceeds the maximum pre-tax profit improvement performance target, the CNGC will begin its review of an incentive payment to Mr. Castro-Wright at his maximum executive target of 250 percent of his base salary and could increase the incentive payment up to the maximum plan opportunity of 500 percent, but again, the increase would occur only if the CNGC believes that Mr. Castro-Wright's performance and the Company's operational performance entitle him to an increased payout.